-To the locking / unlocking status, press the button or the button on the remote control key.
+To the locking / unlocking status, press the button $\bigcirc$ or the button $\bigcirc$ on the remote control key.

-A warning appears in the instrument panel if the tailgate is open or not properly closed.\ An audible warning is also given if the tailgate is open when the car is driven faster than $6 \text{ km/h}^$ .
+A warning appears in the instrument panel if the tailgate is open or not properly closed.\ An audible warning is also given if the tailgate is opened while the vehicle is moving faster than 6 km/h.\

 - Always close the tailgate properly.
-Risk of accident or injury. - Do not close the tailgate by pushing it down with your hand on the rear window.
+Risk of accident or injury. - The tailgate must not be opened when the reverse or rear fog lights are lit.
+This may damage the lighting units. - Do not close the tailgate by pushing it down with your hand on the rear window.
 The glass could smash.
 Risk of injury! - Ensure the tailgate is locked after closing it.
 If not, it may open unexpectedly while driving. - Never allow children to play in or around the vehicle.
 A locked vehicle can be subjected to extremely high and low temperatures, depending on the time of year, thus causing serious injuries/illness.
 It could even have fatal consequences.
 Close and lock both the tailgate and all the other doors when you are not using the vehicle. - Closing the tailgate without observing and ensuring it is clear could cause serious injury to you and to third parties.
 Make sure that no one is in the path of the tailgate. - Never drive with the tailgate open or half-closed, exhaust gases may penetrate into the interior of the vehicle.
 Danger of poisoning! - If you only open the tailgate, do not leave the key inside.
-The vehicle will not be opened if the key is left inside. ■
+The vehicle will not be opened if the key is left inside.